glgraham/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to our Home Page

-I'm glad you are here.
-I plan to talk about ...
+We're glad you're here.
+You're welcome to click through whatever links you find.
+We update from time to time so check back often!